camligo/camligo/README.md

 I'm a Junior Full Stack Developer from Sweden based in Sydney, Australia :kangaroo:

-💡 Currently, I’m working on improving my skills in Ruby on Rails and JavaScript.
+💡 Currently, I’m working on improving my skills in JavaScript.

 #### My bootcamp projects: